 This Course identifies that with the expansion of palliative care in the community, there is a potential gap in the workforce of clinicians and carers that can provide competent quality palliative care services.
-Primary healthcare providers need to know how to provide advance care planning to people both in the community and within residential aged care facilities.
+Primary healthcare providers need to know how to discuss advance care planning with people both in the community and within residential aged care facilities.

 All staff working in the aged care sector, both in the community and in residential aged care facilities.
 It is suitable as an introduction to the topic for nurses and to ensure that personal care staff have an awareness of its importance.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.

 Karen Conte is an endorsed palliative care Nurse Practitioner with over 30 years’ experience in the field of palliative care.
 She holds a Masters in Palliative Care from Flinders University.
 Her passion for quality palliative care within the aged care sector and the importance of having early advance care planning conversations was further enhanced by her work as the National Project Manager for Decision Assist.
 Karen now owns her own business (Home Instead Senior Care) providing specialist support to older adults in their own home that enables them to remain independent and stay at home.